AstroBookings/.github/profile/3-implementation/5_2-cache.schema.md

     $jsonSchema: {
       bsonType: "object",
       required: [
+        "id",
         "launch_on",
         "destination",
         "price_per_seat",
         "status",
         "available_seats",
+        "slug",
         "agency",
         "rocket",
       ],
       properties: {
+        id: {
+          bsonType: "string",
+          description: "must be an string and is required", },
         launch_on: {
           bsonType: "date",
           description: "must be a date and is required",